eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 ## Starting the Service

-To use this service select the **Docker-API** option located in the **Services** area.
-The docker-api service provides the following parameters: **Enabled**--activates the service when set to true, and **Docker Host URL**--provides a string that tells the service where to find the docker engine (best left to the default value).
-Optionally a user can provide a Repository/Registry URL and respective credentials so that containers will be pulled from an alternative source such as AWS-ECR.
+To use this service select the **ContainerOrchestrationService** option located in the **Services** area.
+The ContainerOrchestrationService provides the following parameters:
+- **Enabled**--activates the service when set to true
+- **Docker Host URL**--provides a string that tells the service where to find the docker engine (best left to the default value).

 ![Container-API]({{ site.baseurl }}/assets/images/builtin/container_orchestrator/enable_api.png)

 ## Creating your first container.

 To create a container, select the + icon (Create a new component) under **services**.
-A pop up dialog box will appear.
-In the field **Factory** select **org.eclipse.kura.container.provider.ConfigurableGenericDockerService** from the drop-down.
+A popup dialogue box will appear.
+In the field **Factory** select **org.eclipse.kura.container.provider.ContainerInstance** from the drop-down.
 Then, using the **Name** field, enter the name of the container you wish to create and Finally press submit to create the component.

 ![Container-API]({{ site.baseurl }}/assets/images/builtin/container_orchestrator/create_container.png)

-After pressing submit, a new component will be added under the **services** tab, with the name that was selected in the dialog.
+After pressing submit, a new component will be added under the **services** tab, with the name that was selected in the dialogue.
 Select this component to finish configuring the container.

-## Configuring the container
+##Configuring the container

 To begin configuring the container, look under **Services** and select the item which has the name set in the previous step.

 Containers may be configured using the following fields:

-- **Enabled** - When true, api will create the described container.
-When false api will not create the container, or will destroy the container if already running.
+- **Enabled** - When true, API will create the described container.
+When false the API will not create the container or will destroy the container if already running.

-- **Image Name** - Describes the docker image that will be used to create the container.
+- **Image Name** - Describes the image that will be used to create the container.
 Remember to ensure that the selected image supports the architecture of the host machine, or else the container will not be able to start.

 - **Image Tag** - Describes the version of the docker image that will be used to create the container.

+- **Authentication Registry URL** - URL for an alternative registry to pull images from.
+(If the field is left blank, credentials will be applied to Docker-Hub).
+Please see the [Authenticated Containers ](#authenticated-containers) document for more information about connecting to different popular repositories.

+- **Authentication Username** - Describes the username to access the Docker repository entered above.

+- **Password** - Describes the password to access the alternative Docker repository.

+- **Image Download Retries** - Describes the number of retries the framework will attempt to pull the image before giving up.

+- **Image Download Retry Interval** - Describes the amount of time the framework will wait before attempting to pull the image again.

+- **Image Download Timeout** - Describes the amount of time the framework will let the image download before timeout.

-- **Internal Ports** - This field accepts a comma separated list of ports that will be internally exposed on the spun up docker container.
+- **Internal Ports** - This field accepts a comma-separated list of ports that will be internally exposed on the spun-up docker container.

-- **External Ports** - This field accepts a comma separated list of ports that will be externally exposed on the host machine.
+- **External Ports** - This field accepts a comma-separated list of ports that will be externally exposed on the host machine.

 - **Privileged Mode** - This flag if enabled will give the container root capabilities to all devices on the host system.
 Please be aware that setting this flag can be dangerous, and must only be used in exceptional situations.

-- **Environment Variables (optional)** - This field accepts a comma separated list of environment variables, which will be set inside the container when spun up.
+- **Environment Variables (optional)** - This field accepts a comma-separated list of environment variables, which will be set inside the container when spun up.

-- **Volume Mount (optional)** - This field accepts a comma separated list of system-to-container file mounts.
+- **Volume Mount (optional)** - This field accepts a comma-separated list of system-to-container file mounts.
 This allows for the container to access files on the host machine.

-- **Peripheral Device (optional)** - This field accepts a comma separated list of device paths.
+- **Peripheral Device (optional)** - This field accepts a comma-separated list of device paths.
 This parameter allows for devices to be passed through from the host to the container.

-- **Logger Type** - This field provides a dropdown selection of supported container logging drivers.
+- **Logger Type** - This field provides a drop-down selection of supported container logging drivers.

-- **Logger Parameters (optional)** - This field accepts a comma separated list of logging parameters.
-More information can be found in the [Docker logger documentation](https://docs.docker.com/config/containers/logging/configure/#supported-logging-drivers).
+- **Logger Parameters (optional)** - This field accepts a comma-separated list of logging parameters.
+More information can be found in the Docker logger documentation.

 After specifying container parameters, ensure to set **Enabled** to **true** and press **Apply**.
-Docker will then pull the respective image locally, or through docker hub, spin up and start the container.
-If the gateway is reset (power cycled), and the container and Docker-service is set to **enabled**, Kura will automatically start the container again upon startup.
+Docker will then pull the respective image, spin up and start the container.
+If the gateway is reset (power cycled), and the container and Docker-service are set to **enabled**, ESF will automatically start the container again upon startup.

 ![Supported-Container-Configuration]({{ site.baseurl }}/assets/images/builtin/container_orchestrator/container_configuration.png)

 ## Stopping the container